SergAbys/Grenadine/README.txt

 Layout of the Grenadine repository :

+* Ufo :
+  max/MSP wrappers for algorithms.

+* html :
+  Doygen's documentation for pizAlgorithms.

 * pizAlgorithms :
   static library in C with, machine-learning, data structures, and everything for the Grenadine project.

-* Ufo :
-  max/MSP wrappers for algorithms.

 * Tralala :
   max/MSP GUI sequencer.